The Pied Piper (1986 film): Release

 The film was screened in the Un Certain Regard section of the 1986 Cannes Film Festival.
 Its Czechoslovak premiere was on 1 September the same year.

 An NTSC R1 DVD of Jiří Barta's films called "Jiri Barta: Labyrinth of Darkness" was released by Kino Video on 12 September 2006.
 The DVD contains most of Barta's filmography (this film, A Ballad About Green Wood, The Club of the Laid Off, The Design, Disc Jockey, The Last Theft, Riddles for a Candy, The Vanished World of Gloves).
 The other films range from 6 to 24 minutes in length.
 The DVD features the original Czech soundtracks with English subtitles.
-Other DVDs featuring the film include a Japanese version of the abovementioned release, as well as a French release from Doriane Films which has only this.
+Other DVDs featuring the film include a Japanese version of the above mentioned release, as well as a French release from Doriane Films which has only this.
 A Czech DVD was released on 26 August 2009 along with The Club of the Laid Off and The Last Theft.

+A new restoration of the film was released on August 29, 2023 and distributed by Deaf Crocodile.
+This release also includes Barta’s The Vanished World Of Gloves as well as a documentary about The Pied Piper.
+This marks the first time that The Pied Piper was officially released on Blu-Ray.

 Reception

 Critical reception

 Critical reception for the film has been very positive.

 Jamie S. Rich from DVD Talk gave the film a positive review stating, "I wholeheartedly enjoyed the skewed vision of Jiri Barta, even if the DVD production did not match the level of his craft.
 One can only hope that someday there will be a much better version of Jiri Barta: Labyrinth of Darkness that will restore his gorgeous animation to its full glory, so that we can see treasures like The Pied Piper of Hamelin and The Vanished World of Gloves as they were intended.
 In the meantime, you shouldn't go without looking in on a world unmatched in its creativity".

 Time Out Magazine praised the film calling it, "An impressive film, notable not only for its richly imaginative juxtapositions of visual textures, but for its resolutely grotesque account of a society's lemming-like race towards self-annihilation".

-Jens Adian from German film review website Treffpunkt.com praised the film stating, "The handmade animation makes Krysar together with the gloomy appearance of the characters and the versatile techniques that incorporate the filmmakers have in the creation of a visually stunning film".
+Jens Adrian from German film review website Treffpunkt: Kritik.de praised the film stating: "The handmade animation, together with the gloomy appearance of the characters and the diverse techniques that the filmmakers incorporated into the creation, make Krysar a visually fascinating film."